karldesignthis/wine-direct-fixes/jquery-focusable-error.md

 # Focusable jQuery Issue

 The following code fixes the jQuery UI split of focusable that Wine Direct calls.
 This creates a "plugin" version of it.
+Add to the scripts library or add as its own javascript file.

 ```
 (function($) {